wp-plugins/admin-expert-mode/readme.txt

 	return $is_active; // Otherwise, preserve activation status for user } ?>`

-= c2c_admin_expert_mode_default =
+= c2c_admin_expert_mode_default (filter) =

 The 'c2c_admin_expert_mode_default' filter allows you to specify whether admin expert mode should be active for users by default or not.
 This filter only applies to users who visit the admin for the first time after the plugin is activated.
 Once a user visits the admin, their setting gets set to the default state and will no longer be affected by this filter.
 If you wish to affect the setting for existing users, use the 'c2c_admin_expert_mode' filter instead.

 Arguments: